davelindqvist/davelindqvist.github.io/_posts/2024-05-28-average-docker-user.md

 Why?

-Well, first, because I graduated pharmacy school and was so far removed from the actual profession that the only redeeming quality from completing my Doctor of Pharmacy degree was the cheeky opportunity to use "_Doctor_" title in this context.
+Well, first, because I graduated pharmacy school and was so far removed from the actual profession that the only redeeming quality from completing my Doctor of Pharmacy degree was the cheeky opportunity to use the "_Doctor_" title in this context.
 And second, because I felt a sense of purpose in helping troubleshoot my peers' Docker environment and getting them up and running.

 In actuality, all I did was google the error message and scour the results to see which fix would work well _on my computer_,[^1] while then subsequently suggest in our bootcamp's discord my found solution.
 You can probably see the analogy where I'm like a quack doctor who only treats the symptoms, but never addressing the root cause of the problem.

-Regardless — did I help my peers and bring them up to speed with me? **_Yes_**
+_Regardless_ — did I help my peers and bring them up to speed with me? **_Yes_**

 Was I a quack in my understanding with Docker — AKA, a quack _docker_? **_Maybe_**